FGFR3 Mutation and Short Stature

 Indications: Symptomatic spinal stenosis.

 Technique: Wide decompression - need to go lateral to pedicles.
 Multi-level often needed.
-Avoid fusion if possible to preserve motion.
+In the immature spine, add instrumentation/fusion to prevent post-laminectomy instability; in adults weigh fusion against preservation of motion.

 Considerations: Short pedicles make surgery challenging.